 We would ask golfers to respect the rule that golf balls that land in the lakes belong to the lakes.
 The reason is simply to protect the lake floors whether they be artificial floors or the natural blue clay floor on the 3rd.
 Please note that we do not retrieve them.

 The cost to the club and disruption to golfers involved in repairing lakes is unthinkable and so whilst we fully respect the frustration of not being able to retrieve your ball we ask that you comply with this ruling.
-Thank you in advance.
+Thank you.

-Winter rules or Preferred Lies is in operation from 1 November 2016 and will continue until the end of March 2017
+Winter rules or Preferred Lies are in operation from 1 October 2023.

 For a simple explanation...please click here